CezarVlaescu/Eisenhower-Daily-App---Angular---.NET-Application/README.md

 ## Overview

-Eisenhower Matrix Daily Planner is a productivity application built with Angular for the front end, .NET for the back end, and SQL Server Management Studio (SSMS) for database management.
+Eisenhower Matrix Daily Planner is a productivity application built with Angular for the front end, .NET for the back end, and Mongo Atlas for database management and cloud.
 This application is designed to help users organize their daily tasks using the Eisenhower Matrix, a powerful method for prioritizing activities based on urgency and importance.

 ## Features